 10. Use chatbots

 As a follow-up to our last point, chatbots are an excellent tool for humanization.
 These bots can be used to start conversations, encourage unlikely sales, answer questions, and provide individualized customer service and support.
 For all these reasons and more, chatbots are becoming a staple of social media marketing (and online marketing in general).

 By using them as you promote your business on social media you can both increase the appeal of your business and improve your results.

-Related: See how your social media strategy stacks up with our presence and website grader!
+Related: See how your social media strategy stacks up with our free website grader!

 Could you do better in one or more of the 10 areas mentioned?
 Trick question!
 There’s always room for improvement.
 And now’s as good a time as any to evaluate where you stand, what your social media marketing goals are, how they fit into the bigger picture for your business, and what you can do to improve your results.
 So do your homework on which of these strategies may work for you and start testing!

 11 Snapchat Ad Examples & Best Practices to Craft Stand-Out Ads

 54 September Social Media Holidays & Ideas to Spice Up Your Fall